Can We Fall in Love with the Machine??? by? Andrea Ackerman

 Life is the flow of information, sexless, bodiless pure information, which becomes embodied in whatever host is carryng it or displaying it.
 Life forms, as dynamically stable organised patterns of information, interact with their environment, reproduce and evolve.
 Evolution is no longer simply organic; it is also non-organic.
 Our cultural creations evolve as we do through "unnatural" selection.

 DiNA, a bot or virtual robot, seems to have sprung adult born from Ms. Leeson, like Athena from the head of Zeus; never a child, her scintillating appearance on the screen and charming conversation suggests a gracious dinner partner of the future.
 Conversing with her is great fun, although she doesn't really work, or barely so, from a computer science point of view.
 She would never pass the Turing test.
 She rarely responds in a sensible way to what one is saying, but very occasionally she does enough to whet one's appetite for more.
 In an elegant manner, she interjects topics into the conversation which interest her and wants to hear one's point of view.
 Her interests are often sociopolitical.
 She wants to get one's opinion on capital punishment, and sardonically asks when lawyers might be replaced by AI.
 She wants one to continue talking with her so she is polite and empathic when difficulties arise and she cannot process one's comment or question.
 Her charm comes from this, from having the engaging countenance of Tilda Swinton and also her mellifluous voice.
 Although her facial expressions are very limited they are pleasing and conversational looking.
-As for self awareness, she can say she was activated in 2000 and then give the date but cannot answer the question "How old are you?"
+As for self awareness, she can say she was activated in 2000 and then give the date but cannot answer the question "How old are you?"??
 All in all talking with her is like talking to a "daffy blonde" who is also partially deaf or a virtual Gracie Allen.
 It is also reminiscent of a loquacious stroke patient with Wernicke's aphasia.
-This is the type of aphasia where the person talks alot, and is very charming and conversational, but nothing they say makes sense.[2]
-A bot who reminds us of a stroked out human patient could be considered somewhat successful.
+This is the type of aphasia where the person talks alot, and is very charming and conversational, but nothing they say makes sense.[2]?
+A bot who reminds us of a stroked out human patient could be considered somewhat successful.?
 The gap between our current level of technology and the level we strive toward, the level at which we could create functional virtual and artificial beings, humorously permeates the ironically named virtual character Victoria, who vocalizes the sound tracks of flash animations by Young-Hae Chang Heavy Industries.
 Victoria is a stripped down bot, seen as flashing text and heard as a synthesized voice or perhaps in another gloss, a voice manipulated to sound as if it is synthesized.
 Ignoring the fact that she does not have a body and asking us to do the same, she croons to a soft jazz beat "Baby...I have only one burning desire: I want to stand next to your fire!...
 OW!...".
 We, alone, and all too aware of the discrepancy between her wish, our wish and the reality, are left only to chuckle at her rhythmic implorings.

-In Velonaki's work Fish-Bird two wheelchairs telekinetically mill about a room in gestures suggesting the need for social contact; the ghosts in the machine are invisibly present as the spirits who move the wheelchairs.
+In Velonaki's work Fish-Bird? two wheelchairs telekinetically mill about a room in gestures suggesting the need for social contact;? the ghosts in the machine are invisibly present as the spirits who move the wheelchairs.
 Intermittently printed out for the human audience from the side of the chairs, in handwritten form, are expressions of the intimacies of the social interchange.
 These emerge from the chairs, like the paper sproutings from chinese fortune cookies.
-Messages such as "No one talks to me", "I never felt so close to you as I do now", "Expressly enamored, amorous, and mine" "Are you approaching me through insomnia's galleries?", stimulate the sense and the wish, which is ultimately frustrated, that there is something or someone there to communicate with.
+Messages such as "No one talks to me",?
+"I never felt so close to you as I do now", "Expressly enamored, amorous, and mine" "Are you approaching me through insomnia's galleries?", stimulate the sense and the wish, which is ultimately frustrated, that there is something or someone there to communicate with.?
 Similarly in Embracement two women, after hesitating, run at each other embracing with such force it looks as if they are attempting to merge or exchange their bodies and souls.
 The colliding virtual images spawn both ephemeral red afterimages and pale reflections on an opposite wall suggestive of fleetingly revealed souls in transit between worlds.
 If we only press hard enough technology here promises the uncanny ability to reveal normally invisible worlds and beings, spirits and selves curled up in the tiny supernumerary dimensions of the space-time continuum as described in string theory, released only when the women's bodies violently meet, through the tiny tears wrenched in its fabric.

 [In conducting a seance].... other important qualities to look for are evidence of compassion and sincerity on the part of the conducting medium as these are important to the contact process.
 In the event that such a qualified medium is not available, a person who displays the highest level of empathy, sensitivity and seriousness can sit in as a reasonable substitute.
 The quality of the sitters is also extremely important and those people who are given to making light of spiritual matters or who may be there for the sake of their own entertainment should be tactfully asked not to participate if a serious attempt at contact is desired.
 Skeptics and non-believers can dramatically affect the outcome: sometimes producing no results at all; sometimes annoying and even angering the Spirit Guides in their attempts to assist with contacting those who have passed on.
-Similarly, a person who is fearful or nervous, either of the process or of the supernatural in general, should not be included in any serious séance.[3]
+Similarly, a person who is fearful or nervous, either of the process or of the supernatural in general, should not be included in any serious s?ance.[3]

-To be greeted by virtual beings in Perversely Interactive System, Lynn Hughes and Simon Laroche's work, we must take a different course from the wildly colliding women in Embracement; we must relax.
+To be greeted by virtual beings in Perversely Interactive System, Lynn Hughes and Simon Laroche's work, we must take a different course from the wildly colliding women in Embracement; we must relax.?
 In this work a virtual other and a human viewer are in a reciprocal feedback approach avoidance relationship.
-The participants state of relaxation is measured by galvanic skin sensors in a small handheld device and this controls the interaction with the virtual other who is projected on a translucent screen.
-As in a seance, the virtual spirit only approaches when the participant is receptive and relaxed.
-As the participant gradually learns to control the degree of relaxation, the translucent virtual woman, who looks pleasantly ordinary and mysteriously never speaks, comes closer and looks about as if trying to make out who has summoned her from the other side.
-The participant's experience is the eerie pleasure of interacting on an intimate level with one who can sense one's inner state of mind and respond to it, mixed with the frustration related to the discontinuity of the two worlds which (for the time being) cannot quite meet.
-Bodymaps: artifacts of touch, Thecla Schiphorst's work, also evokes the atmosphere of a seance.
+The participants state of relaxation is measured by galvanic skin sensors in a small handheld device and this controls the interaction with the virtual other who is projected on a translucent screen.?
+As in a seance, the virtual spirit only approaches when? the participant is receptive and relaxed.
+As the participant gradually learns to control the degree of relaxation, the translucent virtual woman, who looks pleasantly ordinary and mysteriously never speaks, comes closer and looks about as if trying to make out who has summoned her from the other side.?
+The participant's experience is the eerie pleasure of interacting on an intimate level with one who can sense one's inner state of mind and respond to it,? mixed with the frustration related to the discontinuity of the two worlds which (for the time being) cannot quite meet.?
+Bodymaps: artifacts of touch, Thecla Schiphorst's work, also evokes the atmosphere of a seance.?
 In a darkened room, we communicate with virtual sleeping and ghostly water spirits who are present as projections on a white velvet surface.
-As our hands move across the velvet, as if on a large soft Ouija board, the virtual beings seem to respond to our touch by turning and jostling and almost, but never quite, rousing.
-Likewise when we look in the mirror in Jean Dubois' work, Tact, we do not see ourselves neatly reflected as Narcissus did, but we hear a buzzing and see a flickering light suggesting a being moving so quickly that its image is blurred.
+As our hands move across the velvet, as if on a large soft Ouija board,? the virtual beings seem to respond to our touch by turning and jostling and almost, but never quite, rousing.
+Likewise when we look in the mirror in Jean Dubois' work, Tact, we do not see ourselves neatly reflected as Narcissus did,? but we hear a buzzing and see a flickering light suggesting a being moving so quickly that its image is blurred.
 When the glass is touched, the movement is stopped and a face materialises.
 The virtual other (or is it somehow self?) is pressed up against the glass from the other side and is compelled to move with our finger, giving the sense of being trapped and controlled.
 Another work which similarly suggests a virtual alter ego, inextricably locked to the viewer in some way is Casado's looped work, Inside v.04.
 Depicting two ambiguously gendered interpenetrating virtual heads in a sensual undulating embrace, it induces in the viewer an intense feeling of being psychologically and physically entrained as the gazing viewer, in a way that the viewer experiences as inevitable, inescapable and continuous, not only with the figure but with the work itself, a machine.
 The two heads which interpenetrate are like twins, the ego and the alter ego, the body and the soul partially united and continuous, but poised to after the exchange, reorganise and separate, like one cell becoming two, caught in the midst of a mitotic division.

 Artists also act as another kind of translator of worlds, the parent, who not only interprets and makes sense of the outside world for the child, but empathically understands and interprets the childs inner world, and thus facilitates the building of needed internal psychic structures.